JoeyStanley/real/resources.md

 * The [color brewer website](http://colorbrewer2.org), while best for maps, offers great color palettes that are colorblind and sometimes also printer-safe.
 The have native integration with `ggplot2` with the `scale_[color|fill]_ [brewer|distiller]` [functions](https://ggplot2.tidyverse.org/reference/scale_brewer.html).

 * Paul Tol has come up with some [additional color themes](https://personal.sron.nl/~pault/), which you can access with `scale_color_ptol` in the [`ggthemes`](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0) package.

+### Animation

+* Thomas Lin Pedersen's [gganimate](https://gganimate.com) package has now made it possible to make really cool animations in R. Sometimes you want to add a bit of pizzazz to your presentation, but other times animation really is the best way to visualize something.
+Either way, this package will help you out a lot.

+### Rayshader

+* Definitely check out [Tyler Morgan-Wall's](https://www.tylermw.com) [rayshader](https://www.rayshader.com) package.
+It makes it pretty simple to make absolutely *stunning* 3D images of your data in R. You can make 3D maps if you have spatial data, but you can also turn any boring ggplot2 plot into a 3D work of art.
+Seriously, go try it out.

+* [Lego World Map - Rayshader Walkthrough](https://arthurwelle.github.io/RayshaderWalkthrough/index.html) by [Arthur Welle](https://twitter.com/ArthurWelle) is an awesome walkthrough on rayshader and maps made out of virtual Legos.
+It's a lot of fun.

 ### Making better plots